4nd2in/edu/pages/nginx.md

 	- ## Structure
 		- nginx consists of modules which are controlled by directives (name and parameters separeted by spaces and ends with a semicolon) specified in the configuration file (`/etc/nginx/nginx.conf`).
 		- A directive can also be a block (surrounded by braces)
-		- If a block directive can have other directives inside braces, it is called a context (like `http`)
+		- If a block directive can have other directives inside braces, it is called a context (like `server`)
-		- Directives placed outside any contexts are considered to be in the ``
+		- Directives placed outside any contexts are considered to be in the `main` context
 	- ## Serving file content
-		-
+		- Whenever a request
 	-
 - Source
 	- https://nginx.org/en/docs